zaharano/zacme.ink-23/README.md

 ## Building

+This repo is set up in Vercel to auto-deploy from main to production.

-To build you can
+To manually build you can

 ```bash
 npm run build
 ```

 You can preview the production build with `npm run preview`.

-But this is set up with the netlify-adapter and is set to auto-deploy from the `main` branch on Github.